khan-tahir/khan-tahir/README.md

 # Hi there! 👋

-I'm Tahir Khan, a computer engineering student on a quest to unravel the stories embedded in data.
-From my roots in mechanical engineering, I've seamlessly transitioned into the realms of artificial intelligence and robotics.
+I'm Tahir Khan, a engineering student on a quest to unravel the stories embedded in data.
+I've seamlessly transitioned into the realms of artificial intelligence and robotics.

 🚀 Aspiring to build a career at the crossroads of data analysis, AI, and robotics, I'm passionate about crafting intelligent systems and exploring the infinite possibilities technology offers.